Eric Armar Vully de Candole

-Eric Armar Vully de Candole CMG CBE (14 September 1901 - 7 July 1989) was a British civil servant.
+Eric Armar Vully de Candole CMG CBE (14 September 1901 – 7 July 1989) was a British civil servant.

 Early life and education

-EAVdeC was born in Phillak Hayle, Redruth on 14 September 1901, the elder son, the middle child of Rev. Armar Corry Vully de Candole and Edith Hodgson.
+Vully de Candole was born in Phillak Hayle, Redruth on 14 September 1901, the elder son, the middle child of Rev. Armar Corry Vully de Candole and Edith Hodgson.

 He was educated at Colet Court, Aldenham School and Worcester College, Oxford.

 Career

 On 3 August 1923 he sailed from Liverpool on the HMS Leicestershire to Port Said to take up his diplomatic post in the Sudan.
 He was in the Sudan Political Service from 1923 to 1946, when he became Administrator of Cyrenaica and Somalia until 1951.
 He was Advisor to the King of Libya between 1951 and 1954.
 On 17 December 1953 he flew from Beirut to Paris.